 R has a steep diagonal leg which should not collide with its own foot on the first vertical.
 Either make that foot very small, or else draw the diagonal leg first and then add the foot afterwards.

-The rustic capital B is a lovely, almost Greek-looking letter.
+The rustic capital B is a lovely, almost Grecian-looking letter.
 Remember that it is taller than most of the alphabet by roughly 1.5 nibwidths.

 B is one of the three tall letters in rustic Roman writing: they are B, F and L. (You can easily remember this with the phrase Big Fat Letters.)

 Now for three rustic calligraphy capitals containing lots of horizontals:

 Keep these fairly narrow.
 E is surprisingly slim.
 F is a tall letter, as noted above.